peterhontaru/AirBnb-Milano-Price-Prediction/AirBnb-Milan.md

 We can see that the Random Forrest is the most optimal model across the range of our data due to:

-* the best/lowest MAE and RSE
+* the best (lowest) Mean Absolute Error (MAE) and Root Mean Square Error (RMSE)
-* the best/highest Rsquared
+* the best (highest) coefficient of determinaton (Rsquared)

-We can also compare them quantitatively and see if the results of the Random Forrest model is significantly better than the other two.
+We can also compare the models quantitatively and see if the results of the Random Forrest model is significantly better than the other two.

-Random Forrest versus Stepwise:
+**Random Forrest versus Stepwise Regression:**